MicrosoftDocs/dynamics-365-project-operations/articles/actuals/linkingactuals.md

 ---
-title: Transaction Origins - Link actuals to original records
+title: Transaction Origins - Link actuals to source
 description: This topic explains how actuals are linked to original records such as time entry, expense entry, or material usage logs using the concept of Transaction Origins.
 author: rumant
 ms.date: 03/25/2021